neverix/neverix.github.io/_posts/2021-05-19-one-sketch-a-day.md

 # Day 9
 [Life](https://editor.p5js.org/neverik/sketches/4abWy46OJ).

 This one is pretty basic too.
 This is a simple implementation of Conway's Game of Life.
-I experminted with manipulating pixel arrays directly and changing pixel density.
+I experimented with manipulating pixel arrays directly and changing pixel density.
 There might be some bugs around the edges of the map, but the simulaiton still works well.
 I like the gradual expansion and it even produces gliders.

 # Day 10
 [Insets](https://editor.p5js.org/neverik/sketches/BiYOSCN1c).